Jefferson High School (Daly City, California): Co-curricular clubs

 The following co-curricular clubs are hosted at Jefferson High School to complement the regular school curriculum:

 Journalism

-The Tom-Tom is Jefferson's student newspaper.
-It is published quarterly, usually in November, February, April and June.
+The Tom-Tom was Jefferson's student newspaper.
+It was published quarterly, usually in November, February, April and June.

-The newspaper regularly participates in and has received awards in local (Peninsula Press Club), state (Journalism Education Association of Northern California) and national (Journalism Education Association/NSPA) conferences and competitions.
+The newspaper regularly participated in and had received awards in local (Peninsula Press Club), state (Journalism Education Association of Northern California) and national (Journalism Education Association/NSPA) conferences and competitions.

+The Tom-Tom is currently inactive.

 Sports

 Jefferson provides the following sports programs depending on the season: